-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Dashboard: Homeless: 22.8% (Yellow) Dataquest: 22.6% Dashboard: Am Indian: 18.9% (Orange) Dataquest: 18.9 Dashboard: Am Indian: 10% (Green) Dataquest: 10% Priority 5: Pupil Engagement as measured by all of the following, as applicable: C. Middle school dropout rates The district's middle school dropout rate was 0%.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Dashboard: Homeless: 22.8% (Yellow) Dataquest: 22.6% Dashboard: Am Indian: 18.9% (Orange) Dataquest: 18.9 Dashboard: Homeless: 60.5% (Very High) Dataquest: 60.7% Dashboard: Am Indian: 47.4% (Very High) Dataquest: 47.2% Dashboard: Am Indian: 10% (Green) Dataquest: 10% Priority 5: Pupil Engagement as measured by all of the following, as applicable: C. Middle school dropout rates The district's middle school dropout rate was 0%.
 The district's middle school dropout rate was 0%.
-Middle school dropout rate will be 0% Priority 6: School Climate as measured by all of the following, as applicable: C. Other local measures, including surveys of pupils, parents, and teachers on the sense of safety and school connectedness 93% of parents agree or strongly agree with the statement, "My child is safe at school" on the 19-20 HESD Parent Survey.
-83% of students agree/strongly agree with the statement, "I feel safe at school" on the HESD Student Survey.
-92.54% of parents agree or strongly agree with the statement, "My child is safe at school" on the 21-22 HESD Parent Survey.
+The district's middle school dropout rate was 0%.
+Middle school dropout rate will be 0% Priority 6: School Climate as measured by all of the following, as applicable: C. Other local measures, including surveys of pupils, parents, and teachers on the sense of safety and school connectedness 92.54% of parents agree or strongly agree with the statement, "My child is safe at school" on the 21-22 HESD Parent Survey.
 77.61% of students agree/strongly agree with the statement, "I feel safe at school" on the HESD Student Survey.
+96% of parents agree or strongly agree with the statement, "My child is safe at school" on the 22-23 HESD Parent Survey.
+74.06% of students agree/strongly agree with the statement, "I feel safe at school" on the HESD Student Survey.
 The percentage of parents who agree or strongly agree with the statement, "My child is safe at school" on the HESD Parent Survey will be 90% or more.
 The percentage of students who agree or strongly agree with the statement, "I feel safe at school" on the HESD Student Survey will be 90% or more.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teachers will provide their input and voice on school climate and their "sense of school connectedness" through monthly meetings with their bargaining unit HETA.
+Teachers will provide their input and voice on school climate and their "sense of school connectedness" through monthly meetings with their bargaining unit HETA.
 Minutes of HETA meet and consult will reflect that teachers agree that students are safe at school and connected to their school.
-Priority 1: Basic Services addresses the degree to which: C. School facilities are maintained in good repair All schools received a score of "Exemplary" on the California Facilities Inspection Tool (FIT) All schools received a score of "Exemplary" on the California Facilities Inspection Tool (FIT) August 2021 All schools will receive a score of "Exemplary" on the California Facilities Inspection Tool (FIT)
+Priority 1: Basic Services addresses the degree to which: C. School facilities are maintained in good repair All schools received a score of "Exemplary" on the California Facilities Inspection Tool (FIT) All schools received a score of "Exemplary" on the California Facilities Inspection Tool (FIT) August 2021 2022: Most schools received a score of "Exemplary" on the California Facilities Inspection Tool (FIT).
+Jefferson received a score of "Fair".
+These schools recevied a score of "Good": Martin Luther King Jr., Monroe, Roosevelt, Woodrow Wilson Jr. High.
+All schools will receive a score of "Exemplary" on the California Facilities Inspection Tool (FIT)

 Action # Title Description Total Funds Contributing 4.1 Coordination of Student Support Direct supports for students, from professionals within and outside of the district, are coordinated so that students in need receive timely and effective programs and support.
-Learning Directors Director of School Climate, Child Welfare and Attendance Admin Secretary (for School Climate Child Welfare and Attendance) Supplies/Materials (for School Climate Child Welfare and Attendance) Supplies/Materials for Foster Youth School Social Worker SARB \$1,168,776.00 Yes
+Learning Directors Director of School Climate, Child Welfare and Attendance Child Welfare and Attendance Specialist (for School Climate Child Welfare and Attendance) Supplies/Materials (for School Climate Child Welfare and Attendance) \$1,168,776.00 Yes